Thanks to Ugur Ceylan for the base image! CC BY 2.0

 Wait, crap.
-Are you also limiting the amount of RUN commands in your Dockerfile?
+Are you also limiting the number of RUN commands in your Dockerfile?
 Dockerfiles are built in layers.
 Each command adds a new layer.
-More layers means more work has to be done to cleanly merge them all together.
+More layers mean more work has to be done to cleanly merge them all together.

 Dress in Layers

 To reduce layering, it’s recommended to group commands.
 This will add a single layer while performing as much work as we desire.
-Grouping commands looks something like:
+Grouping commands looks something like this:

 RUN command1 && command2